 Barbara Stanwyck, Richard Carlson

-The two films are set half a century apart although only a couple years by production.
+The two films are set half a century apart although only a couple of years by production.
 There is a world of difference in the attitude and advice given to the leading character in terms of understanding and empathy.
 How much that tells us about the times.